jArumugam/BigFish/README.md

 2. **_Are there good pickup-drop cycles?_**
   - The driver may want his next pickup location to conincide with the previous drop location.
 This is optimizing over longer periods of time instead of looking at a particular instance

+### Metric
+Expected profits per day per taxi
+- for the driver
+- for the owner
+- for the passenger

 ### Plan
 1. Abstract data using networks
 2. Formulate appropriate optimization problems